shrivastavanolo/Sentiment-Analysis/README.md

-# Sentient-Analysis
-Sentient Analysis for input data from articles with links stored in an excel file and output data to another excel file with the necessary columns.

 # Sentiment Analysis and Text Metrics Extraction

 This repository contains a Python script for performing sentiment analysis and extracting text metrics from a set of URLs using Python's `newspaper`, `pandas`, and `numpy` libraries.